AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Gambit**: Triggering Retaliation or Ultimate Evasion boosts Physical DMG by 25% for 8s.
 If triggered outside Burst mode, Valkyrie gains Iron Body for 8s; if triggered in Burst mode, Valkyrie additionally unleashes a counterattack cross strike before Phantom Cleave to deal 1200% ATK of Physical DMG | **Start**
-**Blessing of Paragon**: Ultimate grants 5 stacks of Paragon, each of which boosts Total DMG by 4% for 15s | 1st **Blessing of Glory**: In Burst mode, Weapon Active has 70% shorter CD and can deal 2400% ATK of bonus Physical DMG at the cost of 12 SP.
-Weapon Active gains 4% Total DMG boost per second, and the boost resets when Burst mode is activated again | 2nd
+**Blessing of Paragon**: Ultimate grants 5 stacks of Paragon, each of which boosts Total DMG by 4% for 15s | **Start** **Blessing of Glory**: In Burst mode, Weapon Active has 70% shorter CD and can deal 2400% ATK of bonus Physical DMG at the cost of 12 SP.
+Weapon Active gains 4% Total DMG boost per second, and the boost resets when Burst mode is activated again | 1st
 **Blessing of Formation**: Basic ATK SEQ 5 creates a 3-sec Grav Singularity that pulls in surrounding enemies and deals 2100% ATK of Physical DMG to them.
-Basic ATK SEQ 4 & 5 and the explosion of the Grav Singularity boost Valkyrie's Total DMG by 3% for 40s (15 stacks max) | Optional 3rd
+Basic ATK SEQ 4 & 5 and the explosion of the Grav Singularity boost Valkyrie's Total DMG by 3% for 40s (15 stacks max) | No
 **Blessing of Holy Lance**: During Basic ATK SEQ 4, tap [ATK] repeatedly to thrust the lance at enemies in an increasingly violent manner to deal a total of 6000% ATK of Physical DMG, and Valkyrie is immune to frontal and flank attacks.
 When Valkyrie's SEQ 4 attack reaches its peak, Basic ATK SEQ 5 will be enhanced to deal 3500% ATK of bonus Physical DMG to enemies in a large area | No

 !!! note